 In my high school years I was a dreamer, a “long-haired hippie” who would as likely be found on a homemade raft drifting the Connecticut River as in the classroom.
 My mom still recalls that on a sunny day she’d drop me off at the front door of the school and I’d go straight out the back door, headed for the woods or the river.

 After graduation I left more than a few folks scratching their heads when I joined the Air Force for a stint as a green-suited radar technician.
 (I just needed a job and I wanted to travel, I’d explain.)
 I went to boot camp in Texas, technical school in Biloxi, Mississippi, saw my first “duty assignment” at the southern end of the Navajo Reservation in Holbrook, Arizona, and then transferred to Caldwell, Idaho for the rest of my enlistment.
 That’s where I met Marion.
-We quickly became best of friends – two progressive-minded misfits in the land of Ronald “Ray Guns.”
+We quickly became best of friends – two progressive-minded misfits in the land of Ronald “Ray-Guns.”

 I served my time and earned the recognition of a “master technician” along the way, but while my military peers were throwing back cheap beer at the local bar in their free time, I was traipsing through the Arizona and Idaho backcountry with a pack on my back, trying to figure out what I wanted to be when I grew up.

-Over the years that have passed since, I’ve found myself working for an Idaho mountain rescue unit, surveying National Forest property boundaries in Arizona, New Mexico, and California, designing receivers for satellite TV systems (yuk!) in Tucson, Arizona, bicycling cross-country, earning a degree in Natural Resource Economics and Natural Resource Planning, hitchhiking cross-country (I’d read Kerouac’s “On the Road,” and it sounded like fun), working for U.S. Fish and Wildlife in Alaska’s Aleutian Islands, motorcycling across America (must’ve watched Easy Rider), married, bicycling cross-country (again, but this time via Alaska), working as a natural resource planner and geographic information systems manager for Vermont’s largest city, founding the Lake Champlain Kayak Club and the Lake Champlain Paddlers’ Trail, enjoying fatherhood, working as a consultant to the U.S. State Department in Gaza (crafting a municipal management assessment for the newly autonomous Palestinian cities in the Gaza Strip and the West Bank), founding a sea kayak touring business (PaddleWays), labeled a “shore hugger” by local press in response to my lake advocacy work (protection of the public trust doctrine), gunk-holing the remaining wild places along the east coast from Maine to Georgia, working in a “cube farm” designing ecommerce applications aimed at online shoppers (Dilbert is soooo right), teaching youth rowing teams how to “pull together” in Cornish pilot gigs, divorced, moving aboard my 34’ sloop, Raven, reconnecting with my long-time friend, now partner Marion, captaining sailing charters, building a tiny (150 sq ft) home, moving to our Tunbridge mountainside, and now, today, trying to sum it all up in a single paragraph.
+Over the years that have passed since, I’ve found myself working for an Idaho mountain rescue unit, surveying National Forest property boundaries in Arizona, New Mexico, and California, designing receivers for satellite TV systems (yuk!) in Tucson, Arizona, bicycling cross-country, earning a degree in Natural Resource Economics and Natural Resource Planning, hitchhiking cross-country (I’d read Kerouac’s “On the Road,” and it sounded like fun), working for U.S. Fish and Wildlife in Alaska’s Aleutian Islands, motorcycling across America (must’ve watched Easy Rider), married, bicycling cross-country (again, but this time via Alaska), working as a natural resource planner and geographic information systems manager for Vermont’s largest city, founding the Lake Champlain Kayak Club and the Lake Champlain Paddlers’ Trail, enjoying fatherhood, working as a consultant to the U.S. State Department in Gaza (crafting a municipal management assessment for the newly autonomous Palestinian cities in the Gaza Strip and the West Bank), founding a sea kayak touring business (PaddleWays), labeled a “shore hugger” by local press in response to my lake advocacy work (protection of the public trust doctrine), gunk-holing the remaining wild places along the east coast from Maine to Georgia, working in a “cube farm” designing ecommerce applications aimed at online shoppers (Dilbert is soooo right), teaching youth rowing teams how to “pull together” in Cornish pilot gigs, divorced, moving aboard my 34’ sloop, Raven, reconnecting with my long-time friend, now wife, Marion, captaining sailing charters, building a tiny (150 sq ft) home, moving to our Tunbridge mountainside, and finally, today, trying to sum it all up in a single paragraph.
 Impossible!

 Did I answer the question?
 Just what do I want to “be” when I grow up?